-The preserve offers a multifunctional campground for families, small groups and large groups consisting of 16 primitive campsites in eight pods, with a permit capacity of 6 to 18 people per site.
-The campsites are on flat to hilly terrain in full shade to full sun, and provide access to fire pits and latrines.
-Fourteen of the campsites are on natural surface terrain, and two are on concrete pads and are ADA accessible.
-Learn more about camping permits and fees.
+The preserve offers a multifunctional campground consisting of 9 primitive campsites for families, small groups and large groups.
+The campsites are on flat to hilly terrain in full shade to full sun.
+Each campsite can accommodate up to six tents and includes a fire pit and picnic table.
+An accessible latrine and a water fountain are located nearby.
+No electrical hookup is available.
+Seven of the campsites are on natural surface terrain, one is on limestone screenings and one is on a concrete pad.
+The site surfaced with limestone and the concrete pad are ADA accessible.
+Learn more about camping permits, fees and equipment rental.

 The preserve features a 40-foot hill ideal for sledding in the winter.
 The sled hill opens for the season on December 1, providing conditions allow for sledding.
 Visitors may bring their own sleds, but no steel runners, snowboards or steerables are allowed.
 Sledding tubes are available for rental at the Plum Creek Nature Center when conditions allow.
 Learn more about sledding in the forest preserves.

 The preserve features five miles of trails on which to snowshoe.
 The Plum Creek Nature Center offers snowshoes for rental.